Fano varieties of cubic fourfolds containing a plane: Isomorphisms and moduli spaces of complexes

-As in \cite[Lemma 6.2]{Br1}, this suffices to show that $Z_m(\ka)\in\HH$, for any $\ka\in\cat{A}$ and $m$ as in the statement.
+As in \cite[Lemma 6.2]{Br1}, this suffices to show that $Z_m(\ka)\in\HH$, for any $\ka\in\cat{A}$ and $m>1/2$.
 The existence of the Harder--Narasimhan filtrations (which is what we need to conclude that the pair $(Z_m,\cat{A})$ is a locally-finite stability condition) follows now from the same argument as in \cite[Prop.\ 7.1 and Sect.\ 11]{Br1} adapted to the twisted setting according to \cite[Sect.\ 3.1]{HMS}. \end{proof}

 We leave it to the reader to verify that, omitting $(\ast\ast)$, the previous result does not hold anymore.